oauth-wg/oauth-step-up-authn-challenge/main.md

 ## JWT Access Tokens

 When access tokens are represented as JSON Web Tokens (JWT) [@RFC7519], the `auth_time` and `acr` claims (per Section 2.2.1 of [@!RFC9068]) are used to convey the time and context of the user authentication event that the authentication server performed during the course of obtaining the access token.
+It is useful to bear in mind that the values of those two parameters are established at user authentication time and won't change in the event of access token renewals.
+See the aforementioned Section 2.2.1 of [@!RFC9068] for details.
 The following is a conceptual example showing the decoded content of such a JWT access token.

 !---
 ~~~